Mike2481/Portfolio-Page-Mike-Gordon/README.md

 Challenge-02 is an HTML/CSS portfolio page that can later be expanded on once more projects and skills are obtained.

+## Sited Work

+The glow button effect used on the navigation buttons was achieved by following the "how to" YouTube channel of Kevin Powell

 ## Deployed Page

 The deployed page can be seen by following the link (  https://mike2481.github.io/challenge-02/ )